CULattice/auto-pbs/README.md

 # auto-pbs

+## General information

 README file for "PBS auto-submission" scripts for use on Fermilab clusters.

-This package contains two scripts:

-wjay_multirep_auto_PBS.sh ("the PBS script") launch_auto_PBS.sh ("the launch script")
+This package contains a variety of scripts for running jobs at Fermilab which resubmit themselves, effectively running for as long as desired.

+ * ``script-flowchart.pdf`` - Picture of a whiteboard discussion describing the flow the auto-resubmission scripts

+ * ``helen.py`` - Script for easily submitting and launching multiple ensembles, which then run with the script run_gauge.sh
+ * ``run_gauge.sh`` - Script for run gauge generation code at Fermilab.
+Accepts a myriad of positional arguments.
+Best called by a wrapper program like helen.py, although you can also call it directly from the command line.

+ * ``???.sh`` - Script with all values hard-coded and accepting *no* command line physics arguments
+ * ``launch_auto_PBS.sh`` - Script with an example of how to launch the hard-coded script

+Credit: the bash scripts are based heavily on an example scripts due to Ethan Neil.
+The algorithm used by the script was first explained to me on a whiteboard by Ethan (cf. script-flowchart.pdf), although I suspect the general idea must be much older.

+## Getting up and running

+### Using the all-purpose script

+Decide where your "root storage" directory will be for data, and make the directories where things will be saved.
+In this "root storage" directory, make the folder ``Misc``.

+The following changes may be necessary in **``helen.py``**, which launches the ensembles.

+ * Line 56/57: Update with the name of your binary file
+ * Line 62: Update with the name of your root storage directory
+ * Line 70: Update with the name of your allocation (in our case, it's always multirep)
+ * Line 71: Update with the name you would like the job to appear as in the queue.
+The name should be different for each ensemble or stream, so that multiple ensembles can run simultaneously.
+Probably the existing name is fine for most situations.
+ * Line 85: Update the hard-coded location of the script ``run_gauge.sh``

+The following changes may be necessary in **``run_gauge.sh``**, which calls MILC code and resubmits itself to the queue.

+  * Lines 24 - 36: Update the PBS option as necessary.
+    * Option ``-d`` should be the folder where "logfiles" (with error messages, etc...) are sent
+    * Option -l specifies the number of nodes to use and the walltime to request.
+    * Option -q specifies the queue to use (e.g., ``bc`` or ``test_bc``)
+  * Lines 104 - 116: Update the directory structure as necessary.
+    * Line 107: ``execdir`` is the directory where your "MILC binary" lives
+    * Line 170: change it ``grep`` on your username
+    * Line 172: change to your username
+    * Lines 245/246: If your file names aren't of the form ``somefilename_count``, where ``count`` is the configuration number, modify the regex processing to extract the configuration number correctly.

+### Using the hard-coded script

 Quick guide to modifications necessary to get the script up and running for your job.
 Action points follow the "TODO" tags below.

-Credit: the PBS script is based heavily on an example script due to Ethan Neil.
-The algorithm used by the script was first explained to me on a whiteboard by Ethan (cf. script-flowchart.pdf), although I suspect the general idea must be much older.

 Most of the commenting in the PBS script was created by me.